Comic Book Style Miniature Painting

 The Models

 Yes, it’s exactly what it sounds like.
-A chibi Adeptus Mechanicus tech-priest on their knees in devotion before an air fryer.
+A chibi Adeptus Mechanicus tech-priest on their knees in devotion before an air fryer on an ancient pedestal.
 The Omnissiah works in mysterious and delicious ways.
+I have always enjoyed creating stories and lore for the miniatures I build and this model was no execption.

 Why Try It

-It’s fast, it’s forgiving, and it turns heads.
+It’s fast, it’s semi-forgiving, it turns heads, and it’s fun!
 People notice comic book minis on the table because they look different from everything around them.
-There’s no “is that highlight smooth enough” anxiety — the whole point is hard edges and confident marks.
+There’s no “is that highlight smooth enough” anxiety.
+The whole point is hard edges and bold marks.

 If you’ve been painting for a while and everything’s starting to feel like the same process on different models, try this on something small.
 Pick a model you’re not precious about, grab a fine-tip brush for the lining, and just go for it.
-Worst case you strip it.
+Worst case you mess it up and get to try again.
 Best case you find a style that makes painting fun in a way it hasn’t been for a minute.

-The Mandrake Kill Team will get its own post when it’s finished.
-For something completely different, check out my Death Guard paint scheme — about as far from comic book style as you can get.
+For something completely different, check out my Death Guard paint scheme about as far from comic book style as you can get.
+And the Mandrake Kill Team getting the full comic book treatment has its own post now.